gouherdanish/gouherdanish.github.io/_posts/2025-05-14-ip-address.md

 **Public vs Private IP**

+_Scope_
     - Public IP is used to identify a machine on the public internet
     - Private IP is used to identify a machine over the private network

+_Alias_
+    - Public IP is also called External IP
+    - Private IP is also called Internal IP

 **Static vs Dynamic IP**